devsorigin/deen-shikhi-live/README.md

 # deen-shikhi-live
-DeenShikhiLive - an online platform to learn islam from authentic sources.
+DeenShikhiLive - an online platform to learn islam from authentic resources.